josecuellar/josecuellar.github.io/_posts/2025-12-26-situational-awareness-management-model.md

 I have called it:

-**Situational Awareness Management Model.**
+**Situational Awareness Management Model (SAMM).**

-Throughout 2026, I will be sharing on *leadingdepth.com* reflections and learnings around this model, integrating **psychology** and its impact on leadership, and that balance between **people, technology, and processes** that determines how far a team can really go.
+Throughout 2026, I will be sharing on *leadingdepth.com* reflections and learnings around this model, integrating psychology and its impact on leadership and teams, and reflecting on the balance between **people, technology, and processes** — an idea that traces its roots back to **Harold Leavitt’s** organizational models (his *Diamond Model*, which over time evolved into what many today call the *golden triangle*).

+Because when these elements are not aligned, no amount of process or code can compensate for it; but when they are, teams grow and truly thrive, build a culture that sustains them, and multiply their impact on the product, the business, and the organization.

 Because when you understand the moment,
 when you take care of people,